ibm-cloud-docs/codeengine/cmd_defs.md

  Use configmap commands to create, display details, update, and delete configmaps.
 {: shortdesc}

+Before you can use subscription commands, you must be targeting a [project](#cli-project).

 You can use either `configmap` or `cm` in your configmap commands.
 To see CLI help for the configmap commands, run `ibmcloud ce configmap -h`.
 {: tip}